Which of the following compounds is considered the simplest alkan... | Channels for Pearson+

 1

+Compare the number of carbon atoms in each compound: Methane has 1 carbon atom, Ethane has 2, Propane has 3, and Butane has 4.

-Conclude that methane is the simplest alkane: Since methane has the smallest number of carbon atoms, it is considered the simplest alkane in organic chemistry.
+Determine the simplest alkane: Since Methane has the fewest carbon atoms, it is considered the simplest alkane.

 Watch next